Home > Health Library > Secondary Adrenocortical Insufficiency

 MRI can be used to see

-whether there is evidence of damage to the brain or pituitary gland (such as a
+if there are signs of damage to the brain or pituitary gland (such as a

 tumor) that is causing adrenal failure.